 |Coffee Origin:||Bench-Maji Zone, southern Ethiopia|

 |Review Date:||September 2019|

-Notes: This coffee tied for the fourth-highest rating in a cupping of coffees of the Geisha/Gesha variety of Arabica for Coffee Review’s September 2019 tasting report.
+This coffee tied for the fourth-highest rating in a cupping of coffees of the Geisha/Gesha variety of Arabica for Coffee Review’s September 2019 tasting report.
 The celebrated Geisha (also spelled Gesha) variety of Arabica first came to the coffee world’s attention growing in Panama.
 This particular version, however, is the outcome of efforts to commercialize Geisha in the region from which it originally came.
 It was grown in western Ethiopia by farmers Adam and Rachel Overton and their indigenous Meanit culture collaborators from seed selected from wild trees of the Geisha variety in the nearby Gori Gesha forest.
 This is a “natural” or dry-processed version, meaning the beans were dried inside the fruit, encouraging a flavor profile that is sweeter and deeper-toned than typical wet-processed profiles.
 GK Coffee provides quality specialty coffee to consumers and retailers.
-For more information, email email@example.com and visit http://www.gkcoffee.com.tw.
+For more information, visit www.gkcoffee.com.tw or email [email protected].

 This review originally appeared in the September, 2019 tasting report: Geisha Coffees Continue to Shatter Sales Records — Are They Worth The Hype?